omahs/matic-docs/docs/edge/consensus/bls.md

 ### 1. Generate BLS key

 As mentioned above, `secrets init` with `--bls` flag can generate BLS key.
-In order to keep existing ECDSA and Network key and add a new BLS key, `--ecdsa` and `--network` needs to be disabled.
+In order to keep existing ECDSA and Network key and add a new BLS key, `--ecdsa` and `--network` need to be disabled.

 ```bash
 polygon-edge secrets init --bls --ecdsa=false --network=false